Live Video SEO: What Digital Marketers Need to Know in 2025

 6. Thumbnail

-Use a compelling thumbnail image to increase traffic and conversions.
+Use a compelling thumbnail image to increase traffic to your website and drive conversions.
 Include eye-catching images and text that describes the contents of the video.
 While a search engine might not be able to scan the in-video text, this aspect plays into the user-friendliness that search engines favor.

 Keep in mind that “eye-catching” is not synonymous with “clickbait.”
 Make sure that the content in your video is on par with what you advertise.